SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: smashtag, sptag, settag

 - **%tempmute** `<@member> <time> <reason>`
-    - Info: **Admin only.** Mutes a Member in both servers for the specified time, which is in a shortened format with any number and d/h/m/s.
+    - Info: **Admin only.** Mutes a Member in both servers for the specified time, in a format with a number and the duration.
+Do not use spaces inbetween multiple times.
 Minimum time is 30 seconds, maximum is 1 day.
 Mention the Member or use Member ID.
 The reason will get DM'd to the muted person, if the bot can DM the Member.
-    - Example: `%tempmute @ExampleUser 12h30m what an idiot`
+    - Example: `%tempmute @ExampleUser 12h30mins what an idiot`

 - **%tictactoe** `<@member>`
     - Info: Plays a game of Tic Tac Toe with the mentioned Member.